U.S. consumer spending up slightly; jobless claims at 45-year low

 The tepid consumer spending added to data on trade, housing and business spending on equipment that have left economists anticipating moderate economic growth in the first quarter.

-The Atlanta Fed is currently forecasting GDP growth rising at a rate of 1.8 percent in the January-March period.
+Data forecasting firm Macroeconomic Advisers cut its first-quarter GDP growth estimate by three-tenths of a percentage point to a 1.5 percent rate.
+Economists at Barclays lowered their forecast to a 1.7 percent rate from 1.8 percent.
 The economy grew at a 2.9 percent pace in the fourth quarter.

 In February, personal income rose 0.4 percent, matching the increase of the previous two months.
 Wages increased 0.5 percent last month after climbing 0.6 percent in January.

 Savings increased to $497.4 billion in February, the highest level since August 2017, from $471.3 billion in the prior month.
-The saving rate rose to a six-month high of 3.4 percent from 3.2 percent in January.
+That lifted the saving rate to a six-month high of 3.4 percent from 3.2 percent in January.

 Income growth could pick up as the labor market tightens further, which should help to support consumer spending.